edmerix/SplitMerge/README.md

 - [x] Update the replotting of the Inspect/merge panel to make use of app.Data.modifylist data and avoid full re-plot
 - [x] Add in confirmation of file change when alterations have been made (use app.Data.modified array?)
 - [x] Occasionally marking a unit as "good" results in multiple entries in the labels structure – update setLabel method to check for these
+- [ ] Update to use uigridlayout for all panels
+- [x] Add "compare pairs" figure for quick overview of waveshape similarities between multiple pairs of clusters
+- [x] Add keyboard shortcuts